The Child by Andy Dispensa

 "Where's my place on life's great shelf?"
 The child asked.

-He was an older child, 2/3rds through life,
+He was an older child, one third through life,

 and full of torment, grief and strife